Knowledge base

 Once the .csv file is completed, save it in the same format as the proposed model and then:

-- Click on Continue; after a few minutes, the email addresses will be added (without any password being assigned to them yet), in accordance with the instructions in the imported file.
+5. Click on Continue; after a few minutes, the email addresses will be added (without any password being assigned to them yet), according to the instructions in the imported file.

 Has this FAQ been helpful?

-This guide helps you in case you receive error emails that mention SPF when you write to gmail or similar addresses.
+This guide helps you if you receive error mails that mention SPF when you write to gmail, microsoft, or similar addresses.

 Are all your services with Infomaniak?